-From the early, intimate 35mm format prints to the sharply focused square format she embraced after 1962, these photographs allow us to trace the artist’s evolving vision as part of a changing social landscape.
+From the early, intimate 35mm format prints to the sharply focused square format she embraced after 1962, these photographs allowed us to trace the artist’s evolving vision as part of a changing social landscape.
 While early works reveal an artist gripped by the range of humanity and life as it unfolded on the street, the later works - created using a larger format - mark her emergence as a mature and compelling artist.

 Photo: Diane Arbus, Teenage couple on Hudson Street, N.Y.C., 1963.
 Gelatin silver print, sheet: 50.8 x 40.6 cm.
 Art Gallery of Ontario.
 Gift of Robin and David Young, 2016.
 Copyright © Estate of Diane Arbus.

 Photo: Diane Arbus, Three female impersonators, N.Y.C., 1962.
 Gelatin silver print, sheet: 35.6 x 27.9 cm.
 Art Gallery of Ontario.
 Anonymous gift, 2016.
 Copyright © Estate of Diane Arbus.